pipebots/sprintBotBLEControl/Documentation.md

 Reads the accelerometer and gyroscope values then uses the MadgwickAHRS library to filter these values and get roll, pitch and yaw.

 ## Android App
-This app was first created
+This app was first created before the sprint and has been extended and edited to fit the features of this robot.
+It was created using [Evothings](http://evothings.com/) which is desi